 I always hear right-hemisphere people say: “I am good as I am”.
 They say it in order to become more self-assured, but it doesn’t let them develop themselves.
 Don’t sink more and more into your feeling ability.
 You already have that well developed and that is great.
 Now it’s time to go on and learn to think in logics and to be emotionally stable.
 Maybe it sounds hard the way I say it, but really if you want to be successful in life, you need that left brain half.
 Of course nobody has the right to attack you, but if your left brain half isn’t developed, you easily feel attacked.
 Stable people can handle a lot more criticism without losing it.
 And that is exactly the factor you need for success: standing strong.
 That is impossible if you hesitate to develop yourself.

 Another advise I can give you is to eat left hemispere things, like cocoa or chocolate (not too much if you don’t want cholesterol problems), bananas (they really make you smart), fruit in general and ginkgo biloba (e.g. drink it as tea).
-Plus food with iron in it, like apple juice, concentrated juice of blueberries, blackberries, apples or elderberries.
+Plus food with iron in it, like apple juice, concentrated blueberry, blackberry or elderberry juice.
 Iron gives both your brain and body the strength to fully function.
 It literally chases minerals and other nutrients through your blood, calling them to work.
 It’s like an army general.